An ERISA Lawyer Explains What Happens If Your Disability (LTD) Claim Is Denied or Terminated

 To start a federal lawsuit, you must file a complaint.
 A complaint is a formal court document that summarizes the key issues of your dispute.
 The insurance company will have an opportunity to respond to your complaint.

 Unlike other personal injury or disability-related claims, you will not have an in-person hearing in an ERISA appeal.
-Instead, the federal judge or magistrate will review written arguments and the evidence contained in the record, and make a decisionbased on what is already in the record.
+Instead, the federal judge or magistrate will review written arguments from your lawyer and that of the insurance company, along with the evidence contained in the record, and make a decision based on what is already in the record.

 Depending on your disability insurance plan, the federal judge will either apply a “de novo” or “arbitrary and capricious” standard of review.
-A standard of review dictates how much power a judge has to evaluate a claim.
+A standard of review dictates how much power a judge has to second-guess a claim decision by an insurance company.
 Sometimes, a judge can review any and all issues in a claim.
-Other times, his or her ability to review and evaluate issues is much more limited.
+Other times, their ability to review and evaluate issues is much more limited.

 If your insurance plan requires the “arbitrary and capricious” standard of review, the judge’s powers are more limited.
 The judge must uphold the insurance company’s decision unless it is completely unsupported by the evidence.
 Insurance companies prefer the “arbitrary and capricious” standard.